-- demonstrate a sound knowledge and understanding of the subject management or management accounting and to become familiar with the cost terms and concepts which are applicable to managerial accounting; - demonstrate your ability to deal with material and labour costs in manufacturing organisations as well as overhead cost; - demonstrate a sound knowledge and understanding of how to deal with overhead cost, as part of product cost (manufacturing cost) and as period cost (non-manufacturing costs): - demonstrate a sound knowledge and understanding of cost and income statements in organisations and how to determine the net income for a period after determining the cost of goods manufactured and cost of goods sold; - demonstrate a sound knowledge and understanding, and your ability to design a joborder costing system for an organisation and to apply as to the organisation's needs: - demonstrate a sound knowledge and understanding of a process costing system.
-You should also be able to determine the cost price per unit completed, based on the three cost elements namely direct material, direct labour and manufacturing overhead on a individual base, as well as a preparation of a cost and production report by making use of the weighted-average- and the first-in-first-out (FIFO) method where normal and abnormal spoilage occur.
+- demonstrate a sound knowledge and understanding of the subject management or management accounting and to become familiar with the cost terms and concepts which are applicable to managerial accounting; - demonstrate your ability to deal with material and labour costs in manufacturing organisations as well as overhead cost; - demonstrate a sound knowledge and understanding of how to deal with overhead cost, as part of product cost (manufacturing cost) and as period cost (non-manufacturing costs); - demonstrate a sound knowledge and understanding of cost and income statements in organisations and how to determine the net income for a period after determining the cost of goods manufactured and cost of goods sold; - demonstrate a sound knowledge and understanding, and your ability to design a job-order costing system for an organisation and to apply as to the organisation's needs; - demonstrate a sound knowledge and understanding of a process costing system.
+You should also be able to determine the cost price per unit completed, based on the three cost elements namely direct material, direct labour and manufacturing overhead on a individual base, as well as a preparation of a cost and production report by making use of the weighted-average- and the first-infirst-out (FIFO) method where normal and abnormal spoilage occur.

-Assessment modes: Assessment criteria will be communicated at the beginning of the semester via the working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.